jcaesar/ftp2mfs/crates/arrsync/README.md

  * The MOTD and error messages are `log`ed, but can't otherwise be intercepted.
  * Protocol error handling is probably flawed.
  * Use of `anyhow`.
- * If the rsync server decides not to send a file, you won't find out about it until you call `close` on the `RsyncClient`.
  * No tests

 ### Related crates